-Admission Average Amount Awarded
+Award Admission Average Amount Awarded

-90-100% \$2,000
+Academic Excellence Scholarship 90-100% \$2,000

-80-89% \$1,000
+Honours Scholarship 80-89% \$1,000

-All students meeting the criteria will receive a scholarship; no application is necessary for this scholarship.
+All students meeting the criteria will receive a scholarship; no application is necessary for these scholarships.
 Recipients will be notified in their letter of admission, subject to verification in September.